 The origins of the Wallace Center date back to 1983, when Garth Youngberg, a former USDA employee and early proponent of organic farming, started what was originally called the Institute for Alternative Agriculture.
 The Institute’s mission was to advance the then nascent field of alternative agriculture through on-farm research, educational work, policy outreach, and the publication of the American Journal of Alternative Agriculture.
 In an article titled “Why another journal” in the journal’s first issue, Youngberg writes that transforming American agriculture would require a “systems-oriented, interdisciplinary approach,” a directive that has shaped the Wallace Center’s work for over 40 years.

 In 1992, the Institute for Alternative Agriculture became the Henry A. Wallace Institute for Alternative Agriculture (HAWIAA) in recognition of the achievements of the former Secretary of Agriculture and 33rd Vice President of the United States.
+An endowment from the Wallace Genetic Foundation and Wallace’s daughter, Jean Wallace Douglas, supported the Institute’s contributions to the creation of the National Organic Standards and advocacy for research on organic agriculture at land grant universities.

 In 2000, Youngberg started contemplating next steps for HAWIAA, as his retirement was on the horizon.
 With the help of Ms. Douglas, they found a permanent home within Winrock International and HAWIAA was renamed the Henry A. Wallace Center for Agriculture and Environmental Policy.